i-am-grub/MultiGP_Toolkit/README.md

 #### Push Class Rankings (Button)
 Pushes the rankings in the selected ```RotorHazard Class``` to the selected ```MultiGP Race```.
 - You can push timer results to MultiGP, but still use the Class rankings to override the final race rankings on MultiGP's side
+- As stated by the MultiGP API documentation, could be used for final results from brackets.

 #### Coming Soon: Push Global Qualifer Results (Button)
 Pushes the results in the selected ```RotorHazard Class``` to the selected ```MultiGP Race``` in the Global Qualifer format